 Skills and experience

-For you to be considered for this project, a sound understanding of process or data mining would be beneficial.
+A sound understanding of process or data mining would be beneficial.

 Contact the supervisor for more information.